-

 Dr. Campbell is passionate about helping both neurons and people achieve their full potential.
 A former executive board member of the Columbia postdoc union, Dr. Campbell believes in achieving good science by supporting the people who do it.

-When she’s not in the lab, Melissa loves gardening, baking, biking, and enjoying nature with her husband (also a scientist) and young daughter (exploring her options).
+When she’s not in the lab, Melissa loves gardening, baking, biking, and enjoying nature with her husband (also a scientist) and three young children (exploring their options).

 -